bassetmatt/Neuro-Sings/README.md

 ## Credits
 - All artists for thumbnails are (to my knowledge) cited in [the images README](./images/README.md)

+### From Discord
 - Thanks to fujinshu for their work on identifying the key and tempo of songs
+- Thanks to zhe_vlach_varon for finding the many issues in track numbering
+- Thanks to ninjakai03 (mm2wood) and the people working on the other karaoke archive (from which I got the ARG songs) for their contribution (including pointing out missing songs)

 ## License
 <sup>